MinHeinThu/python-code/README.md

 # code_cook

-# This repository is for practing git and gihub.
+<p>This repository is for practing git and gihub.</p>
-# This repository is also store my practice code mostly python, javascript, html, css
+<p>This repository is also store my practice code mostly python, javascript, html, css</p>